dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 ### Change the design to avoid compat breaks
 This design proposes several compatibility breaks with our existing span safety rules.
 Even though the breaks are believed to be minimally impactful significant consideration was given to a design which had no breaking changes.

 The compat preserving design though was significantly more complex than this one.
 In order to preserve compat `ref` fields need distinct lifetimes for the ability to return by `ref` and return by `ref` field.
-Essentially it requires us to provide *ref-field-safe-to-escape* tracking for all parameters to a method.
-This needs to be calculated for all expressions and tracked in all values virtually everywhere that *ref-safe-to-escape* is tracked today.
+Essentially it requires us to provide *ref-field-safe-context* tracking for all parameters to a method.
+This needs to be calculated for all expressions and tracked in all values virtually everywhere that *ref-safe-context* is tracked today.

-Further this value has relationships with *ref-safe-to-escape*.
+Further this value has relationships with *ref-safe-context*.
 For example it's non-sensical to have a value can be returned as a `ref` field but not directly as `ref`.
 That is because `ref` fields can be trivially returned by `ref` already (`ref` state in a `ref struct` can be returned by `ref` even when the containing value cannot).
 Hence the rules further need constant adjustment to ensure these values are sensible with respect to each other.

 Also it means the language needs syntax to represent `ref` parameters that can be returned in three different ways: by `ref` field, by `ref` and by value.
 The default being returnable by `ref`.
 Going forward though the more natural return, particularly when `ref struct` are involved is expected to be by `ref` field or `ref`.
 That means new APIs require an extra syntax annotation to be correct by default.
 This is undesirable.